USEPA/CMAQ/POST/hr2day/README.md

- START_HOUR    starting hour to use when computing daily values (default 0) END_HOUR      ending hour to use when computing daily values (default 23) TEMPERATURE   temperature variable to be used in the @MAXT operation (default TEMP2) INFILE        input IOAPI file name with hourly values.
+ START_HOUR    starting hour to use when computing daily values (default 0) END_HOUR      ending hour to use when computing daily values (default 23) TEMPERATURE   temperature variable to be used in the @MAXT operation (default TEMP2) HOURS_8HRMAX  Number of 8hr values to use when computing daily maximum 8hr ozone.
+               Allowed values are 24 (use all 8-hr averages with starting hours from 0 - 23 hr local time) and 17 (use only the 17 8-hr averages
+               with starting hours from 7 - 23 hr local time) (default is 24)
+ INFILE        input IOAPI file name with hourly values.
 Supported map projections are
                Lambert conformal, polar stereographic, and lat/lon OUTFILE       output IOAPI file name with computed daily values